Basketball is 90% Mental, 10% Physical

 The Davidian Method

-To teach the mental side of the game, Coach Robert developed the Davidian Method, a structured, interactive learning approach based on three key tenets:
+To teach the mental side of the game, Coach Robert developed the Davidian Method, an associative learning approach based on laws of the court:

 This cycle ensures that every lesson leads to practical, lasting improvement.
 Instead of mindless repetition, players develop a clear, focused mentality on the court—allowing them to play with intention rather than react in confusion.